Author: Jamie Lewis – PGA Teaching Professional

 Tour Edge C722 – I can’t wait to do a full review for readers of this driver (It’s coming, I promise).
 This is a premium head that offers the most recent technology at more than $100 less than some of the other drivers on this list.

 Once you get past the name, this driver will not disappoint.
-Buy one, then buy a nice shiny wedge with your savings since you’ll be in position to pitch and putt!
+Buy one, then buy a nice shiny wedge with your savings since you’ll be in a position to pitch and putt!

 I am a high handicapper 15-20 handicap off the front tees and I am working on curing my driver slice.
 I currently slice the driver most of the time and lose yardage.
 I just bought a used Ping G410 max from a golf store and I have 30 days to keep it or return it and get credit towards something else.
 Putting aside my slice should I return it for credit and wait for the G425 max to drop in price?